Introducing the new VLF-LF-MF bands Up-Converter HS-400 TCXO

 The radio station setup included a tuned 1.7m diamond loop, FET balanced preamplifier, Heros Technology VLF-LF Up- Converter model-400, multiband IF receiver tuned on 4.017 MHz and Spectral Analysis software Spectran v2.

-Compatible with any kind of Software Define Radios SDR and analogue radios.
+Compatible with Software Define Radio (SDR) and analogue radios.

 Converter class: Superheterodyne.
 IF output mirrored up.